 The AND 1 logo is fast-paced and energetic, as it is associated with sports.
 With just a few strokes, dynamism fills the black lines, conveying to the audience the desire to move forward and overcome the competition.
-Massive elements seem light and simple; their task is to show strength of mind and unwavering sportsmanship.
+Massive elements seem light and simple; their task is to show the strength of mind and unwavering sportsmanship.

 Meaning and History